blakerunyon09/Notes/MissingSemester.md

-Missing Semester MIT Course
+# Missing Semester MIT Course

-Navigating Shell
+##Navigating Shell
 cd ~/Documents goes from home directory
-Which node shows you the file path it’s coming from Echo $PATH shows you all baths which will be searched Cd - will go to the previous directory
+Which node shows you the file path it’s coming from echo $PATH shows you all baths which will be searched cd - will go to the previous directory
 Ls -l lists will a long list
 mv will rename and or move a file cp will copy a file